Aloguinsan: Festival

 Every June, they celebrate the famous "Kinsan Festival", named after the Dotted Grouper (Epinephelus epistictus), known locally as Kinsan, that is usually abundant in months of May to July.
-The town fiesta is celebrated every 2nd Sunday of June.
+The town fiesta is celebrated every 2nd Sunday of June in honor of St. Raphael the Archangel.
 Interestingly, the saint is sometimes depicted in religious iconography as holding a fish.

-Only Aloguinsan has a titular parish of Saint Raphael the Archangel in the entire Metropolitan Archdiocese of the Most Holy Name of Jesus.
+Only Aloguinsan has a titular parish dedicated to Saint Raphael the Archangel throughout the entire Archdiocese of Cebu.